MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/theming.md

 * There is no limit to the number of **.scss** files your theme may contain.
 * Your theme entry point may import other **.scss** files using relative paths.
 * Starter kit modules are built using Bootstrap 4 classes, so the recommended SCSS framework to include in any theme is either Bootstrap 4 or Bootstrap 4 RTL.
-* To leverage starter kit modules built with Font Awesome glyphicons, font-awesome should be included in the scss.
+* To leverage starter kit modules built with Font Awesome glyphicons, font-awesome should be included in the SCSS.
 * You can optionally import the **react-ts-strap-default-theme** which addresses accessibility issues with Bootstrap 4.

 ## Consume SCSS files distributed using node package manager (NPM)